 Source: Smoky Tempeh Jerky

 While traditional jerky is usually made with meat, you can make vegan jerky using tofu.
 This smoky tempeh vegan jerky by Rebecca Coleman, however, is made with tempeh.
 It’s pretty simple to do.
-You marinade the tempeh (cut in thin slices) overnight, then dehydrate them the next day.
+You marinate the tempeh (cut into thin slices) overnight, then dehydrate them the next day.
 You can use a dehydrator for this, but you could also just as easily do it in your oven at a very low temp.

 12. Raw Banana Oatmeal Cookies

 Source: Raw Banana Oatmeal Cookies